The Truth About Holiday Spirits

 Of course, we don’t intend to harm anyone when we celebrate during the holiday season.
 Yet, violence and traffic fatalities associated with alcohol misuse persist, and myths about drinking live on—even though scientific studies have documented how alcohol affects the brain and body.

 So, this holiday season, do not underestimate the effects of alcohol.
 Don’t believe you can beat them, or they may beat you.
-Think before you drink, and practice measures to avoid the spread of the coronavirus to yourself and others.
+Think before you drink.

 Sobering Up–Myths and Facts